CrucibleMC/Crucible/README.md

 ## Build Requirements
 * Java 8u101 JDK or higher
-* Linux (apparently the project breaks in windows).
+* Linux (apparently the project breaks on Windows).
 * `JAVA_HOME` defined on your OS

 ## Building